-How to Make a Succulent Pumpkin
+How to Make a Succulent Topped Pumpkin

-I prefer to use flatter top pumpkins because they are easier to work with, but you can definitely add succulents to any size or shape pumpkin that you desire.
+I prefer to use pumpkins with a flat top because they are easier to work with, but you can definitely add succulents to any size or shape of pumpkin that you want.

 The only thing you will need to do to the pumpkin is cut off the stem if it is too long.

-I’ve used other types of moss, but this moss looks the most realistic to me.
-It is also easier to fluff, which makes it easier to work with.
+I’ve used other types of moss, but this moss looks the most realistic and it’s also easier to fluff, which makes it easier to work with.

 So first, I get a portion of moss fluffed and ready to stick onto the pumpkin, then I drizzle hot glue onto a section of the pumpkin, then quickly stick on the moss and hold it down until the hot glue is dry.

 For a small pumpkin, I use 1-2 large or medium succulents, and 2-3 small succulents.

-On a large pumpkin, begin in the center of the pumpkin with your largest succulent, placing a dab of hot glue onto the stem and then sticking it into the moss.
+On a large pumpkin, begin in the center of the pumpkin with your largest succulent, place a dab of hot glue onto the stem and stick it into the moss.

 Check to see if there are any spots where the hot glue shows.
 If there is, take small portions of stretched out moss and place it over the glue to hide it.

-Your succulent pumpkin is now complete!
+Then your succulent pumpkin is complete!

 Succulent Pumpkin Care

 Although, they will do best in a shady covered area that gets partial sun.
 Or inside where they can receive some filtered light and be out of the weather.

 What to Do When the Pumpkin Gets Soft

 As the pumpkin begins to get soft it is time to take the succulents off and plant them.

-- You can remove the entire piece of moss with all of the succulents attached and place the entire thing in a pot filled with succulent soil.
+- You can remove the entire piece of moss from the pumpkin with all of the succulents attached and place the entire thing in a pot filled with succulent soil.

-When succulents are transplanted their roots may get disturbed and they need to callous over before getting water.
-This prevents the roots from getting root rot.
+When succulents are transplanted their roots get disturbed and they need to callous over before getting water which prevents the roots from rotting.

-So be sure to place them out of full sun where they won’t be damaged by frost.
-Then only water once every 1-2 weeks and your succulents will grow wonderfully!
+So be sure to keep them out of full sun and in a place where they won’t be damaged by frost.
+Then only water once every 1-2 weeks.

-Have fun creating your succulent pumpkins!
+Have fun creating your succulent topped pumpkins!
 Remember there is no perfect way.
 It’s all about being creative and having fun!